ssm-lab/hirl-replication-package/README.md

   - `P1-1-30.xlsx` - Data sheet of 30 participants for Phase 1
   - `P2-1-30.xlsx` - Data sheet of 30 participants for Phase 2
+  - `Participants_Scores.csv` - Data sheet of the participant's scores for both phases

 - `/scripts` – Analysis scripts for the automated analysis of data

+- `/questionnaire` - Full questionnaires used in the study

 - `/output` – Results of the analyses as used in the article

 ---